Tchilly/rivo-lang/README.md

 ## Best Practices

 ### Use Guard Clauses
 Check error conditions early and return.
 Happy path stays at the main level.
+No `else` needed.

 ### Tuple Destructuring for Error Handling
 Use `data, err = function()` pattern for explicit error handling in client code.